10 Best things to do in Sabugal

 The Coa valley, close to its mouth, is a UNESCO heritage site and worldwide famous for the paleolithic engravings.
 This curious small river rises about 130km south in Serra das Mesas, next to Malcata, close to the borders with Spain.
 The area close to its spring is beautiful and discovering it is a wonderful soft adventure activity.
 There’s also a short trail with lots of info, for those who have time and enjoy hiking.

 The easy way to reach the spring is to drive to “Estação de Biodiversidade de Foios”, park there, and then walk about 600 meters to the spring.
-Note that the road that leads there is paved, so if google maps tell you to use an unpaved road, choose an alternative route (it happens, believe me…).
-The hard way is to leave the car in the village of Foios, and hike from there.
-It’s about 30 to 40 minutes of hiking upwards the mountain.
+Note that the road that leads there is paved, so if Google Maps tells you to use an unpaved road, choose an alternative route (it happens, believe me…).
+The hard way is to leave the car in the village of Foios and hike from there.
+It’s about 30 to 40 minutes of hiking up the mountain.
 We have done this, it’s not that hard, but until you reach the “Nascente do Coa Sign” it doesn’t have much see either.

-#9 Refresh yourself in the beach of Malcata
+#9 Refresh yourself on the beach of Malcata

-The beach has two small sandy areas for those who can’t conceive a beach without sand, but it also has much larget grassy area, with trees and shades to escape the extremely hot summer sun of the interior of Portugal.
-As the reservoir lake is pretty big you can also practice water sports like kayaking, SUP, and canoeing.
+The beach has two small sandy areas for those who can’t imagine a beach without sand, but it also has a much larger grassy area with trees and shade to escape the extremely hot summer sun of the interior of Portugal.
+As the reservoir lake is pretty big, you can also practice water sports like kayaking, SUP, and canoeing.

 #10 Indulge your carnivourous self in restaurant Ze Nabeiro

-During our last trip to Sabugal and Serra da Malcata we discovered a very interesting restaurant, both because of the quality of the food and because its concept.
+During our last trip to Sabugal and Serra da Malcata, we discovered a very interesting restaurant, both because of the food’s quality and its concept.
 At the entrance of the restaurant you see and that says, “Carne Assada, pão e vinho” which means “roasted meat, bread and wine” and that’s what Ze Nabeiro is all about.
-They basically have one dish “roasted meat” and typically don’t serve siders, only bread, and (tomato, lettuce, and onion) salad.
+They basically have one dish, “roasted meat,” and typically don’t serve siders, only bread and (tomato, lettuce, and onion) salad.

-Ze Nabeiro is all about the meat, and how it’s perfectly roasted.
-They serve, pork belly, piglet, lamb, and beef, and they will keep serving you until you say you are done.
+Ze Nabeiro is all about the meat and how it’s perfectly roasted.
+They serve pork belly, piglet, lamb, and beef and will keep serving you until you say you are done.
 You can eat as much or as little as you want.
-So simple, and so good!
+So simple and so good!
 Why?
-Because the meat has high quality, it’s well prepared and cooked perfectly.
-All four types of meat are good, but the lamb is something extraordinary – one of the best we have ever eaten.
+Because the meat is high quality, well prepared, and cooked perfectly.
+All four types of meat are good, but the lamb is extraordinary—one of the best we have ever eaten.

 Where to stay in Sabugal?

 We are pleased to help you choose a place to stay in Sabugal.
 In our opinion, there are three main options.
-You can stay in Sabugal, in Sortelha, or close to the Malcata reserve.
-Below you will find one lodging option for each of these 3 areas for you to stay.
+You can stay in Sabugal, Sortelha, or near the Malcata reserve.
+Below is one lodging option for you to stay in each of these three areas.

 Stay in Sabugal